peralegh/480/CollegeEnrollmentData/EnrollmentData&Analysis.md

 To know surprise, the more money one has the higher chance one has to go to college.
 The intesting thing about this is the sudden rapid increase of low income college students since 2013.
 In 2015, low income students had a better chance to get into college than middle income for the first time.

 The previous data makes low and mid incomes far more interesting to study.
-So the following data is going to show their perdicted values using linear regression.
+So the following data is going to show their predicted values using linear regression.
 This will point out the more interesting years for us to look into further.

+Here we have the mid income enrollment by year with predicted values.
 ![alt_text](https://github.com/peralegh/480/blob/master/CollegeEnrollmentData/MidIncomePrediction.png "Percent Enrollment of Middle Income with Predictions")